District of Columbia ACA Form 1095 Reporting Requirements

 - Any safe harbor relief codes that are applicable

-- The covered individual's spouse and dependent(s) information, if applicable (name, SSN or DOB, and months covered)
+- The covered individual's spouse and dependent(s) information, if applicable (name, SSN or DOB,

 As of this article’s publication, it is unclear whether there are any employer penalties for failure to fulfill these obligations.
 Once the District of Columbia establishes this information, we will provide an update accordingly.